opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

-The error command is returned for command responses when the command was not completed as proposed, it also acts as a generic status for commands without response whereby “No Error” code would indicate success.
+The error command is returned for command responses when the command was not completed as proposed, it also acts as a generic status for commands without response whereby "No Error" code would indicate success.
 The Msg Tag, Seq and Command match the response to the corresponding request.
 The Message Body is returned as follows: